saamyukkth26/Vector-Databases/README.md

 # Vector-Databases
-Project involving the use of vector databases (Pinecone, ChromaDB, Weaviate)
+Projects involving the use of vector databases (Pinecone, ChromaDB, Weaviate)